criblio/appscope/docs/CommandControl.md

 There are also a few environment variables that are unique to the Dynamic Configuration interface; they do not directly change configuration.
 These act more like commands, and are listed here with brief descriptions:
 * SCOPE_CMD_DBG_PATH - Can be used to dump limited debug information by specifying an absolute path.
 The file will be created if necessary, if path describes an existing file, new data will be appended to the end of the file.
 In the first of these cases, the directory in which the file is to be created must already exist.
-* SCOPE_CMD_ATTACH - "false" unscopes the process, stopping function interposition](https://appscope.dev/docs/how-works#how-appscope-works).  "true" reestablishes function interposition.
+* SCOPE_CMD_ATTACH - "false" unscopes the process, stopping [function interposition](https://appscope.dev/docs/how-works#how-appscope-works).  "true" reestablishes function interposition.
 * SCOPE_CONF_RELOAD - Can be used to change the configuration by supplying an absolute file path to a [scope.yml](https://appscope.dev/docs/config-file/#scopeyml-config-file) file.
 There is no requirement for all configuration fields to be supplied, though library defaults will be used for each field which is omitted.

 ## Socket Interface